jaylensoeur/Identity-and-access-management/README.md

 ## OAuth 2.0

-- OAuth 2.0 enables applications to request authorisation and obtain an access token to access resources of an API.
+- OAuth 2.0 enables applications to request for authorisation and obtain an access token to access the resources of an API.
 - OAuth 2.0 enables control over API authorisations for consumers
 - Scopes are used to control the access a consumer has to resources
 - OAuth 2.0 specification defined four grant types